Meet Information

 They approached Times News Executive Sports Editor Ron Bliss with the idea of an “all-star” track meet putting the best talent from the region on display.

-The top 18 entries (including ties in field events) in each event will be eligible to compete.
 Accepted entries will be based on season bests, not personal bests.

 Teams that are eligible are on an invitational basis ONLY.